swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 core.async and systems like it have an unmatched level of power when it comes to programming user interfaces.
-I've spent about a week using core.async to build the long promised auto completer in about two hundred lines of ClojureScript.
+I've spent about a week using core.async to build the long promised autocompleter in about two hundred lines of ClojureScript.

 This post is a doozy so I've